GrokDarkMatter/ISA-L-PC/README.md

 If you'd like to build ISA-L-PC for ARM64, here are some tips: https://github.com/GrokDarkMatter/ISA-L-PC/issues/4

-In addition to performance, ISA-L offers both 1D and 2D Reed Solomon error encoding and decoding.

 ### Background papers

 [Information Dispersal Matrices for RAID Error Correcting Codes](https://github.com/GrokDarkMatter/ISA-L-PC/blob/master/MathPapers/IDM.pdf)